PJ-Boggs/project/README.md

-# EGM722 Project: Release Sheet Table Automation
+# Release Sheet Table Automation

-Project repository for EGM722: Programming for GIS and Remote Sensing at Ulster University
+EGM722: Programming for GIS and Remote Sensing at Ulster University

 ## 1. Background: